N186: BININJ KUNWOK

 Comments:

-Bininj Gun-Wok is a non-Pama Nyungan language of the Gunwinyguan family.
+Bininj Kunwok is a non-Pama Nyungan language of the Gunwinyguan family.
 Evans introduced this language name to describe relationships between Kunwinjku N65 Gun-djeihmi N71, Kune Narayek and Kune Dulerayek N70, Kuninjku N173, Gun-dedjnjenghmi N171 and Manyallaluk Mayali N44 (v:2003).

 References: